Paida-zoila/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 7-movethatfile file is a script that moves the file betty from /tmp/ to /tmp/holberton.

 The 8-firstdelete file is a script that deletes the file betty from /tmp/.

+The 9-firstdirdeletion file is a script that deletes the holberton dir from the /tmp/ dir.